 166 MIO PEOPLE WERE FORCED TO LEAVE THEIR HOME BECAUSE OF FLOODS, WINDSTORMS, EARTHQUAKES OR OTHER DISASTERS BETWEEN 2008 AND 2013.

 “From floods in the Philippines to droughts in Afghanistan and coastal erosions in Tuvalu, environmental stress is a driver of displacement worldwide.
 Countries and the global community must prepare to address such population movements” - Walter Kaelin, Envoy of the Chairmanship of the Nansen Initiative.

-Every year, millions of people are forcibly displaced by floods, wind-storms, earthquakes, droughts and other natural hazards.
-Many find refuge within their own country but some have to move abroad.
+Every year around the world, millions of people are forcibly displaced by floods, windstorms, earthquakes or droughts.
+Many find refuge within their own country but some have to go abroad.
 In the context of climate change, such movements are likely to increase.
 National and international responses to this challenge are insufficient and protection for affected people remains inadequate.